xiaohe27/K-Spec-Gen/docs/Annotation-Syntax.md

 + Heap structure: The heap is represented by the K's store cell which maps locations to values.

  ```@store{<The store structure>}```

+ The internal elements of env, store and objectStore are separated by commas, and the rewrite is presented by
+ the usual `=>` symbol.

+ You may find the [sample annotated java programs](../KSpecGen/examples) helpful for understanding the syntax.